 Tips for Saving Water

-Fresh water is a precious resource in Hong Kong, and we all need to do as much as we can to preserve it.
-Here you can learn about why water should be saved, how you can do so at home and in the workplace, and the potential that reclaimed water has to improve the condition of our environment.
+Fresh water is a precious resource in Hong Kong, and we all need to do as much as we can preserve it.
+Here you can learn about why water should be saved, how you can do so at home, in the community and in the workplace, and the potential that reclaimed water has to improve the condition of our environment.

 Why Save Water?